When you get home...

 - A Kennel + Kennel Pad

-If it's a full-sized kennel, you should purchase a divider until your puppy is a bit bigger!
+If it's a full-sized kennel, you should purchase a divider to use until your puppy is a bit bigger!

 - A Leash and Collar